Eka3973/social-network/README.md

 3. Run command on `terminal` or `cmd` `npm install` or `yarn install`.
 4. Then Run command `npm start` or `yarn start`

-### Licences
-All the Code and information of this repository free to access.
-User can modified it and share it and if he/she want to contribute it, Feel to free to contribue.